richardanaya/web.rs/README.md

 ```

 # details
-In your JS function context `this` contains several functions handle most issues you'll encounter
+In your JS function context `this` contains several functions handle most issues you'll encounter.
+It's probably easiest to look at examples to figure out how they are used.

 | Name          | Description   |
 | ------------- | ------------- |